Prometheus-X-association/lomct/docs/design-document.md

 #### In conclusion, all the small functional tests are validated.
 [Here you will find detailed tests.](https://github.com/Prometheus-X-association/lomct/blob/main/docs/Test%20case.md)

+### Playwrigth tests
+Playwright is an end-to-end test automation tool for testing web applications in different browsers.
+It also offers specific features for testing Chrome extensions.

+Here are the tests carried out ([go here for technical details](https://github.com/Prometheus-X-association/lomct/tree/main/tests)).

+In all screens :
+ - API calls to the LRS are made with the token entered in the first configuration screen and “x-experience-api-version”: “1.0.3”.

+Screen 1 (configuration form):
+ - Welcome” title is present
+ - fields name, actorEmail, primarySourceLink, primarySourceBasicAuth, biography are present
+ - fields name, actorEmail, primarySourceLink, primarySourceBasicAuth are marked as mandatory
+ - Checkbox present and checked
+ - 2 buttons next to the fields primarySourceLink, primarySourceBasicAuth
+ - If the form is validated, the mandatory fields should generate errors
+ - An email must be entered in the actorEmail field, otherwise it will be marked as invalid
+ - A URL must be entered in the primarySourceLink field, otherwise it will be marked as invalid.
+ - A 108-character string must be entered in the primarySourceBasicAuth field, otherwise it will be marked as invalid.
+ - The checkbox must be checked, otherwise it is marked as invalid
+ - If correct values are entered in the fields, a GET API call to primarySourceLink/statements?limit=1 is performed.
+The API response should be an array of statements.

+Screen 2 (2 blocks):
+ - URL input field and button present
+ - A URL must be entered in the field, otherwise it is marked as invalid.
+ - The 2 blocks with an h3, a button and an image are displayed
+ - An API GET call is made to obtain the block statements, with the “activity” parameter representing what was entered in the field.
+ - The data received by the API (title, bloom, level, author, keywords, date, etc.) must be displayed.
+ - Timestamps must be correctly displayed
+ - Average score calculation correct

+Screen 3 (Suggest edits)
+ - Clicking on the first button (Suggest edits) takes you to this screen
+ - The “Back” button is present, and clicking on it takes you back to the 2-block screen.
+ - Fields title, license, keywords, hours, minutes, seconds, provider, author, publisher, description, bloom, level, type, language are present
+ - You must enter a text of less than 300 characters in the title field.
+ - A URL must be entered in the license field
+ - An integer >= 1 must be entered in the hours field
+ - An integer >= 1 and =< 59 must be entered in the minutes field
+ - Enter an integer >= 1 and =< 59 in the seconds field
+ - If correct values are entered in the fields, a POST API call to primarySourceLink/statements? is made.
+The API response must be a uuid.
+ - After the API call, a screen is displayed with a “Success” h3, and an “OK” button which should lead to the 2-block screen.

+Screen 4 (Add review)
+ - Clicking on the first button (Add review) takes you to this screen
+ - The “Back” button is present, and clicking on it takes you back to the 2-block screen.
+ - The validation button is disabled as long as the comment field is empty (this doesn't work the same way on other forms).
+ - There are 5 stars
+ - The comment field is marked as mandatory
+ - If the form is validated, the mandatory field should generate errors
+ - If correct values are entered in the fields, a POST API call is made to primarySourceLink/statements?.
+The API response must be a uuid.
+ - After the API call, a screen is displayed with a “Success” h3, and an “OK” button that should lead to the 2-block screen.

 ### Manual Usage Scenario